 The ACT® test is the leading U.S. college admissions test, measuring academic readiness for college.
-All UVA students are required to take the ACT in March of 11th grade, per Louisiana testing requirements.
+All TOPS University UVA students are required to take the ACT in March of 11th grade, per Louisiana testing requirements.
 Students are encouraged to take the ACT additional times on any of the ACT national test dates, and UVA will provide students with a voucher to take the ACT for free once each semester.
-UVA provides free ACT prep access, and offers ACT boot camps and workshops to high school students throughout the year.